Skip to Content

 7. Moraine Lake

 Just a short 14-kilometer (8.7-mile) drive from Lake Louise is Moraine Lake.
-Although technically one of the best places to check out while you’re visiting Lake Louise, I think it deserves a mention as a stop on its own – it’s just that stunning.
+Although it’s about 20 minutes off your route from Calgary to Jasper, I think it deserves a mention as a stop on its own – it’s just that stunning.

 You’ve likely seen Moraine Lake photos on Instagram before, it is one of the most photographed places in all of Canada.
 The towering Ten Peaks are the backdrop for the brightest blue lake you’ve probably ever seen.